himmetozcan/node-sequence-generator/README.md

    `{"sequence": ["OnClick", "FetchData", "DisplayModal"]}`

 3. **Validation**:
    The script checks that all nodes (`OnClick`, `FetchData`, `DisplayModal`) are allowed.
 Then it asks the LLM if this sequence fulfills the user request.
-If `valid: true` returns, great—done.
-Otherwise, it retries.
+Even if `valid: true` returns, it continues validating until it reaches the validation threshold (by default 5 successful validations).
+If it fails validation at any point, it starts a new attempt.
+This multiple-validation approach helps ensure consistency and reliability of the generated sequences.

 4. **Final Output**:
-   The sequence is printed out for the user, and if it passed validation, the user is confident it matches the intended functionality.
+   If the validation threshold is met, the sequence is printed out for the user with full confidence.
+However, if no sequence passes the full validation process after all attempts, the system returns the most frequently generated sequence with a warning message: "Note: This sequence did not pass full validation but was the most frequent result".
+This fallback ensures users always get a result while being transparent about the validation status.